williamgilpin/pypdb/README.md

 # PyPDB

-*As of November 2020, pypdb has been significantly refactored in order to accomodate significant changes to the RCSB PDB API.
-The new API works much better, but required changes that will break applications dependent on previous versions of pypdb.
-We will work on restoring and extending functionality over the next few months.
-The previous version of pypdb is available [here](https://github.com/williamgilpin/pypdb_legacy); however, it will no longer function to to the RCSB API being changed.*

-A Python 3 toolkit for performing searches with the RCSB Protein Data Bank (PDB) using its XML-based API.
+A Python 3 toolkit for performing searches with the RCSB Protein Data Bank (PDB).
 This can be used to perform advanced searches for PDB IDs matching various criteria, as well as to look up information associated with specific PDB IDs.
-This tool allows standard operations that can be perfomed from within the PDB website (BLAST, PFAM lookup, etc.) to be performed within Python scripts, allowing it to supplement existing tools (i.e. Biopython) that are designed for manipulating .pdb files.
+This tool allows standard operations that can be perfomed from within the PDB website (BLAST, PFAM lookup, etc.) to be performed from within Python scripts.

-Examples of each function and its associated output can be found in `demos/demos.ipynb`.
+Examples of each function and its associated output can be found in [`demos/demos.ipynb`](demos/demos.ipynb).

 If you use this module for any published work, please consider citing the accompanying paper

       Gilpin, W. "PyPDB: A Python API for the Protein Data Bank."
       Bioinformatics, Oxford Journals, 2015.

+*As of November 2020, pypdb is undergoing significantly refactoring in order to accomodate changes to the RCSB PDB API and extend functionality.
+We regret any breaking changes that occur along the way.
+The previous version of pypdb is available [here](https://github.com/williamgilpin/pypdb_legacy); however, it will no longer function to to the RCSB API being changed.*

+**We very much welcome contributors and pull requests**

 ## Installation